Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 3.6.15.
 The CALL SYSTEM2 command

 Nextor 2.1.1 introduced a new `CALL SYSTEM2` command.
-This command works the same as `CALL SYSTEM`, but will always load MSXDOS2.SYS, even if a file named NEXTOR.SYS exists.
-This can be useful to get back some TPA space for applications, since MSXDOS2.SYS is smaller than NEXTOR.SYS.
+This command works the same as `CALL SYSTEM`, but will always load `MSXDOS2.SYS`, even if a file named `NEXTOR.SYS` exists.
+This can be useful to get back some TPA space for applications, since `MSXDOS2.SYS` is smaller than `NEXTOR.SYS`.

-Note however that the new function calls introduced by Nextor won't work if NEXTOR.SYS isn't loaded, this implies that the Nextor-specific command line tools (e.g. `MAPDRV.COM`) won't work if the DOS environment is entered via the `CALL SYSTEM2` command.
+Note however that the new function calls introduced by Nextor won't work if `NEXTOR.SYS` isn't loaded, this implies that the Nextor-specific command line tools (e.g. `MAPDRV.COM`) won't work if the DOS environment is entered via the `CALL SYSTEM2` command.

 ### 3.7.
 New BASIC error codes

 The following new BASIC error codes are defined to handle the possible errors of the new BASIC commands.
-Errors 76 to 80 are available in MSX-DOS 1 mode as well for the commands that work in this environment (errors 81 to 83 don't exist in MSX-DOS 1 mode).
+Errors 76 to 79 are available in MSX-DOS 1 mode as well for the commands that work in this environment; error 80 exists in MSX-DOS 1 mode too but with a different name and meaning (see below), and errors 81 to 83 don't exist in that mode.
 The numbers in parentheses are the error codes.

-* Invalid device driver (76), thrown by the CALL MAPDRV command in any of these events:
+* Invalid device driver (76), thrown by the `CALL MAPDRV` command in any of these events:

     * The specified slot number does not contain a Nextor driver.